Q: Which stove should I buy?

 Q: Where is my shipment?

 A: We are sometimes contacted by concerned customers just a few days after shipping.
-Please take into account that we are shipping from Germany and in many cases the shipment may be held up by customs or just by long distance.
-Please use the tracking (see Can I track my order?) if available.
+Please take into account that we are shipping from Germany and in many cases the shipment may be held up by customs or simply by long distance.
+Please use the tracking number (see Can I track my order?) if available.

 Q: I live outside the EU, why do I have to pay VAT?